 The North Atlantic right whale is one of the rarest whale species in the world.
-With fewer than 411 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.
+With 356 individuals remaining, our researchers are working tirelessly to study and protect this critically endangered species.

 Our program is one of the longest-running and most comprehensive whale research and conservation initiatives in the world.
 Established in 1980, we are a leading institution in developing innovative, science-based approaches to conserving the North Atlantic right whale (Eubalaena glacialis).
 Our research has been integral to informing national and international efforts to protect these elusive giants.

 Once a heavily-targeted commercial whaling species, the North Atlantic right whale remains vulnerable to contemporary human activities, including vessel strikes and entanglement in fishing gear.
-With fewer than 425 whales remaining, this species’ recovery is also threatened by low reproduction, habitat loss, disease, and environmental contaminants.
+With 356 whales remaining, this species’ recovery is also threatened by low reproduction, habitat loss, disease, and environmental contaminants.

 In 1980, a New England Aquarium research team unexpectedly discovered 25 North Atlantic right whales in the Bay of Fundy.
 Before the discovery, scientists believed the right whale was nearly extinct.
 Our researchers have been surveying the Bay of Fundy ever since.

 Our field work, including more than 40 years of uninterrupted surveys in the Bay of Fundy, has provided invaluable knowledge about right whale behavior, habitat use, and the impact of anthropogenic activities on the population.
 A major goal of our program is the development and implementation of solutions to reduce the threats of vessel strikes and fishing gear entanglements, protecting the remaining right whales in our backyard.